 Have you heard of this disciple who attempted to call down fire from heaven?
 Who was he?
 Why did he do it?
 What was the story behind it?

-- Who this disciple was as a person and Jesus’ follower
+- Who this disciple was as a person and a follower of Jesus

 - The story behind calling down fire from heaven and why he did it